Skip to content

 Info

-If you want to pass arguments to Ballerina main functions, you can use the Run with Arguments capability.
+If you want to pass arguments to Ballerina main functions, use the Run with Arguments capability.
 For details on the arguments you can pass, see the Ballerina documentation.
 You can also override configurable values in the same manner.
 For more information, see Provide values to configurable variables.

 Step 5: Test the manual task